gidra5/uni/obsidian_vault/Getting Started/09 Concurrency.md

 `await` - await `async` function call result
-`<- c` - receive from channel, blocks until value is available `c <- x` - send to a channel, blocks until some receiver is ready to accept `<-? c` - peek a channel state without blocking, is it emply, closed, or pending.
+`<- c` - receive from channel, blocks until value is available `c <- x` - send to a channel, blocks until some receiver is ready to accept `<-? c` - peek a channel state without blocking, is it empty, closed, or pending.
 `c ?<- x` - try pushing value into channel. will return status instead of blocking if noone ready to receive.
 `select (c1, c2, c3)` - wait for receiving of either of channels.
 `all (a | b)` - wait until all threads settle on some value.
 If any one throws, the whole expression rethrows that error.